frmb14/Language/README.md

     ]);
 });
 ```
-Now the CommentControllers xml file would have been reloaded and will not load a duplicate once called inside the Controller as it's already been pre-loaded.
+Now the CommentControllers xml file would have been loaded and is available for usage.

 This can be useful for other things than only pre-loading, we can for example create a dynamic navbar
 ```php